beginning of content

 Domestic violence during pregnancy

 Family violence is never okay and is always dangerous.
-It is linked to several types of harm, both to a pregnant mother and her unborn baby.
-These include:
+It’s linked to several types of harm, both to a pregnant mother and her unborn baby.
+These can include:

-• Find out more on this website about how family violence affects babies and children.
+Find out more about how family violence affects babies and children.

 What are the warning signs to look out for?

-Domestic violence involves domination, intimidation and control, and if a partner starts becoming more jealous, possessive and controlling, they may:
+Domestic violence involves domination, intimidation and control.
+It can be obvious but also subtle.
+If a partner starts becoming more jealous, possessive and controlling, they may:

 What should I do if someone I know is being abused?